Monitoring the condition of the mother during the first stage of labour

 There are two main causes of a high maternal temperature:

 - Infection: This will most probably be in the urogenital tract, e.g. acute pyelonephritis or chorioamnionitis.
-However, it must be remembered that any other infection, unrelated to the pregnancy, may be present during labour, e.g. pneumonia, viral infections or malaria.
+However, it must be remembered that any other infection may be present during labour.

 - Maternal exhaustion: Dehydration causes pyrexia.

 - The cause of the high temperature must be found and treated.
-It is particularly important to look for acute pyelonephritis, chorioamnionitis and evidence of maternal exhaustion.
+It is particularly important to look for acute pyelonephritis, chorioamnionitis, and evidence of maternal exhaustion.
+A high temperature may also be due to an infection unrelated to the pregnancy, e.g. pneumonia, viral infections, malaria, etc.

 - The temperature may be brought down with paracetamol (e.g. Panado).